Raclette2K/PTSim/README.md

 This project would have worked this way:

-i) A small device is attached to a collar on the pet, for instance a dog or better, a cat. ii) The device is getting its GPS position every minute and logging them on a storage device onboard. iii) The device uses the LoRa protocol to communicate its last positions to a server which, in its turn, logs them iv) The pet owner can then log onto a website and see a GPS map of his pet's route.
+1. A small device is attached to a collar on the pet, for instance a dog or better, a cat.
+2. The device is getting its GPS position every minute and logging them on a storage device onboard.
+3. The device uses the LoRa protocol to communicate its last positions to a server which, in its turn, logs them
+4. The pet owner can then log onto a website and see a GPS map of his pet's route.

 ## How it ended up